Silver Birch Pruning: Ultimate Guide

 Formative Pruning

 Formative pruning is the process of shaping young silver birch trees to develop a strong and healthy structure.
-This pruning technique is usually done during the first three years of the tree’s life.
+This pruning technique is usually carried out during the first three years of the tree’s life.
 The aim is to create a well-balanced tree that can withstand harsh weather conditions and resist diseases.

-• Remove any damaged, diseased or crossing branches.
+- Remove any damaged, diseased, or crossing branches.

 Maintenance Pruning

-• Remove any dead, diseased or crossing branches.
+- Remove any dead, diseased, or crossing branches.

 Rejuvenative Pruning

-• Remove any dead or diseased wood.
+- Remove any dead or diseased wood at the same time.

 Common Pruning Mistakes